 Your MacBook Pro has many different features that allow you to enjoy and customize your experience in many ways.
 One useful function is the scroll feature on the touchpad.

 You can scroll on your MacBook Pro by sliding two fingers up and down and left to right on the trackpad.

 I’m Eric, a MacBook Pro owner and computer expert.
 I’ve been using MacBooks for years and put together this guide to teach you how to scroll.

 How to Scroll on a MacBook Pro

-The main method for scrolling on your MacBook Pro is to use the trackpad and the two-finger-touch-technique.
-I know that might sound like a Kung-Fu move (and it probably is) but this takes a lot less time to master.
-All you have to do is touch your trackpad with two fingers, move these fingers up or down, and you will be able to scroll through anything on your screen.
-More likely than not, you already know how to do this.
+The primary method for scrolling on your MacBook Pro is to use the trackpad and the two-finger-touch technique.
+I know that might sound like a Kung-Fu move (and it probably is), but this takes a lot less time to master.